 All venues are near Bugis MRT Station.

-Shopping in Bugis is easy on the eyes and on the wallet, with a lot of the shops catering to young adults and teenagers.
+Shopping in Bugis is easy on the eyes and on the wallet, with many of its shops catering to young adults and teenagers.

 1. Bugis Street

 Start at 1 Bugis Street Market, which offers an array of apparel, accessories and eats.
-Here lies one of Singapore’s oldest and colourful districts.
-In the past, Bugis Street Market was crammed with entertainment and al fresco dining, along with nightly adult-themed shows.
+In the past, Bugis Street Market was home to buzzing nightlife, catering to soldiers and sailors on shore leave.

 Where high street fashion and entertainment meet

-Just next to Bugis Street Market is 2 Bugis+, a 10-storey mall that has equal levels of fun and shopping.
-The lower levels are dedicated to fashion, while the upper levels are all about entertainment.
+Just next to Bugis Street Market is 2 Bugis+, a 10-storey mall that fuses fun with fashionable shopping boutiques.
+The lower levels are dedicated to apparel, while the upper levels are all about entertainment.

-Shop at international high street labels like Berskha and Pull&Bear that update their stocks regularly, so you can be sure that there’s always a new look to discover.
-Find outfits that may not be available back home on these shelves.
+Shop at international high street labels like Bershka and Pull&Bear that update their stocks regularly, so you can be sure that there’s always a new look to discover.

-Head over to the Editor’s Market, a homegrown boutique for tastefully curated fashion.
-Here you can mix and match pieces for your perfect outfit.
-The more items you pick, the cheaper it gets.
 Then, take a break and indulge in the mall’s vast entertainment options.
-Catch a movie, shoot some pool or even go prawning on the roof.
+Catch a movie, shoot some pool or even go prawning on the roof at Fish@Bugis+.
 If you’d like to do as the locals do, sing your lungs out at a karaoke booth at Manekineko or play a game of darts at iDartsHalo.

 3. Kapok at National Design Centre